 Having Trouble Sleeping?
 Pills are not a Safe Solution – Findings from a 2012 study suggest that people who take hypnotic sleep medications are more likely to get cancer or die than people who do not take these medications.

-Ten Easy Tips to get Your Family Eating Healthy – Does switching to healthier foods seem like an impossible chore?
+Ten Easy Tips to get Your Family Eating Healthy – Keeping your weight down and avoiding certain foods help prevent cancer from developing, and help prevent it from returning after treatment.
+Does switching to healthier foods seem like an impossible chore?
 It doesn’t have to be!
 Change your habits gradually with these 10 simple tips.

 Fast Food Facts: Calories and Fat – The Cancer Prevention and Treatment Fund gives you the skinny on a variety of menu choices offered by some of the most popular fast food chains.
 Take a look–you may be surprised!